naninovel/docs/docs/guide/naninovel-scripts.md

 ### Command Inlining

 Sometimes, you may want to execute a command while revealing (printing) a text message, right after or before a specific character.
-For example, an actor would change his appearance (expression) when a specific word is printed or a particular sound effect would be played in reaction to some event described in the midst of a printed message.
+For example, an actor would change their appearance (expression) when a specific word is printed or a particular sound effect would be played in reaction to some event described in the midst of a printed message.
 Command inlining feature allows to handle cases like that.

 All the commands (both [built-in](/api/) and [custom ones](/guide/custom-commands.md)) can be inlined (injected) to generic text lines using square brackets (`[`,`]`):